 You may have to sleep with support under your back for the first few days.
 This aids in reducing swelling.
 Tuck a couple of pillows under your knees for comfort.

 Start walking a bit after the surgery to maintain proper circulation and to speed up the healing process.
 Moving around prevents blood clots from forming.

 Time off from work will be required, and you will need to avoid physically taxing activities for at least four to six weeks.
 Talk to Dr. Ganchi for guidance on the activities you can take part in.

-Your Tummy Tuck will be performed in Pedy Ganchi, MD surgery center located in Ridgewood, NJ
+Your Tummy Tuck will be performed in Pedy Ganchi, MD surgery center located in Paramus, NJ